 The internet Recreational Effort and Catch (iREC) reporting program is an online program that has been collecting effort and catch information from Tidal Waters Sport Fishing licence holders since July 2012.
-All 2022/23 adult Tidal Water Recreational Fishing licences will be selected to iREC reporting program and randomly assigned to report for one month.
-Licence holders are required to report for only one month to limit the reporting burden.
-Information regarding completing the iREC report, including the month selected for reporting, the website at which to report, a unique iREC Access ID and reporting deadline are printed on each licence.
+All 2023/24 adult Tidal Water Recreational Fishing licences will be selected to iREC reporting program and assigned to a reporting period.
+Annual licence holders are required to report for only one month to limit their reporting burden.
+Term licence holders are required to report for all or most of the days that their licence is valid.
+Information regarding the iREC reporting requirement is printed on each licence including the reporting period, the website at which to report, a unique iREC Access ID and reporting deadline.
 Further, licence holders with a valid email address in the National Recreational Licencing system will receive emails reminding them to complete their iREC reports.
 Providing complete and accurate information to the iREC program when selected is a condition of licence (i.e. mandatory requirement).